 Boats are sold with an “almost” fully battened mainsail and 116% genoa built by Neil Pryde.
 Fully battened mainsails ease trimming, but Thoney says that “the battens do not extend to the luff of the sail, making it less likely a sail will bind while being hoisted or lowered.”

-The company also offers a Z-Spar in-mast mainsail furler as a $1,710 option.
-Installing the furler reduces sail area about 15%.
+The company also offered a Z-Spar in-mast mainsail furler option, which reduces sail area about 15%.

 Belowdecks